Collaboration at an International Scale

 Step 3 – Application submission and selection procedure

-The application material must be emailed to UCHI (firstname.lastname@example.org) by March 2, 2020 at 5PM.
+The application material must be emailed to UCHI (email@example.com).
 Upon receiving the application material, UCHI and Global Affairs will review the application and the MOU between UConn and the prospective fellow's institute of affiliation.
-The selection committee will advise the home department of the host faculty member of their decision by April 1, 2020.
+The selection committee will advise the home department of the host faculty member of their decision.
 If an application is accepted, UCHI will send an offer letter to the nominee outlining the parameters of the visit.
 UCHI and Global Affairs may request additional documentation at this stage.
 The nominee must sign and return the offer letter by no later than 13 weeks before the fellowship start date.
 After the position has been secured, UCHI will transfer the funds for fellow’s compensation to the hosting department and can also assist with securing housing for the fellow’s visit.